hitoshi-watase/sercrod/docs/reference/directives/attribute-value.md

        - pair.name as the attribute name.
        - A stringified value (empty string if pair.value is true, or String(pair.value) otherwise).

-5. If an exception occurs during expression evaluation, Nablla sets an empty value attribute as a fallback.
+5. If an exception occurs during expression evaluation, Sercrod sets an empty value attribute as a fallback.
-6. If cleanup.handlers is enabled, Nablla removes the :value attribute from el, leaving only the concrete value attribute.
+6. If cleanup.handlers is enabled, Sercrod removes the :value attribute from el, leaving only the concrete value attribute.

 #### Use with structural directives and loops